jessepeterson/kmfddm/README.md

 ## Requirements

-- A working NanoMDM v0.3.0+ environment
+- A working NanoMDM v0.3.0+ or MicroMDM v1.11.0+ environment
-- Network access to and from the NanoMDM instance(s)
+- Network access to and from the MDM instance(s)
 - Declarative Device Management (DDM) capable device(s): iOS 15.0+, macOS 13.0+ (Ventura), etc.
-- MySQL 8.0.19+ database
 - Python 3 and shell script tools are included (technically optional, but helpful)

 ## Getting started & Documentation